 Standard Notes is built on top of an encryption library we built to ensure an independent, trustless, and self-hostable architecture.
 Our specification is open-source and audited, and describes how to encrypt, decrypt, and sync data with Standard Notes.

 When you register, sign in, or read or write notes, we use this library to authenticate your session, generate your encryption keys, and turn your keystrokes into gibberish through encryption.

 Each Standard Notes account has an encryption version associated with their account.
 The version describes the set of steps required to generate encryption keys and encrypt data.
-Like any software system, upgrades are issued over time to address improvements and vulnerabilities alike.
+Like any software system, upgrades are issued over time.

 A security update inside of Standard Notes is a process that updates your encryption version to the latest, most secure version.
-It also generates new encryption keys and re-encrypts and syncs all your items.
+It also generates new encryption keys for your account.